Your One Stop Shop for Cable Lugs

-Due to demands and needs, Cable Lug is one of these types of electrical connectors created. we devided the cable lugs into three types per the material of the lugs used. they are: Copper lugs, Aluminum Lugs, and Bimetal lugs. when you have the wire in your hand, which lugs will be your need and how to choose your right lugs.
+Due to demands and needs, copper compression Lug terminal connector is one of these types of electrical connectors created. we devided the cable lugs into three types per the material of the lugs used. they are: Copper lugs, Aluminum Lugs, and Bimetal lugs. when you have the wire in your hand, which lugs will be your need and how to choose your right lugs.

 Copper lugs, Aluminum Lugs, and Bimetal lugs, which one should you choose?